LABORATORIES AND RESEARCH STATIONS DEPARTMENT

-The Chemistry laboratory is a research facility accredited by the Romanian Accreditation Association – RENAR since 2006 for Conformity assessment standard: SR EN ISO/CEI 17025:2005 (Accreditation Certificate No. LI 434, valid until 2018).
-The Chemistry Laboratory conducts 7 accredited activities by RENAR, as follows: Molecular absorption spectrometry (UVVIS), Cold vapor atomic absorption spectrometry (CVAAS), Inductively coupled plasma mass spectrometry (ICP-MS), Assessments by gravimetric methods, Assessments by volumetric methods, Assessments by electrochemical methods, Gas chromatography from all sample types (surface water, groundwater, wastewater, soil/sediment, aquatic vegetation, fish and fish products).
-To ensure the quality of assessments the Chemistry Laboratory is a participant in national and international inter-laboratory comparison schemes.
+The Chemistry laboratory is a research facility accredited by the Romanian Accreditation Association – RENAR since 2006, according with SR EN ISO/CEI 17025:2005 (Accreditation Certificate No. LI 434, valid until 2018).
+The Chemistry Laboratory has 7 accredited general methods by RENAR, as follows: molecular absorption spectrometry (UVVIS), mold vapor atomic absorption spectrometry (CVAAS), inductively coupled plasma mass spectrometry (ICP-MS), determinations by gravimetric methods, determinations by volumetric methods, determinations by electrochemical methods, gas chromatography from all sample types (surface water, groundwater, wastewater, soil/sediment, aquatic vegetation, fish and fish products).
+To ensure the analysis quality, the Chemistry Laboratory is a participant in national and international inter-laboratory comparison schemes.
 Comparison tests are an independent quality assurance of the assessments and calibrations as described in SR EN ISO/ CEI 17025: 2005.
-The Chemistry Laboratory is organized into 4 specific units:
+The Chemistry Lab is organized into 4 specific laboratories.

 The Hydrobiology Laboratory provides vast expertise in aquatic ecology and waterbody ecological status assessments in conformity with the EU Water Framework Directive.
 Through its members, the Laboratory of Hydrobiology conducts research activities focused on the structure and functionality of the planktonic communities (phyto- and zooplankton), macroinvertebrates and species-environment relationships.
 Ever since the establishment of the Danube Delta Biosphere Reserve, the laboratory members have been involved in common research projects aimed at developing proper water quality monitoring programs.
 In the 90’s, only two taxonomical groups were covered: zooplankton and macroinvertebrates.
 Subsequently, the team’s expertise was expanded, adding to their research topics also phytoplankton and phytobenthos.
 In 2006, a significant number of the lab’s personnel took part in an international team of experts that worked to develop indicators and methods for ecological status assessments in conformity with the EU Water Framework Directive.
 Over time a hydro-biological database, regarding phytoplankton, zooplankton and macroinvertebrate community composition and species abundance, emerged.
 This database, thanks to its scale and level of detail represents the bedrock for further research projects and a frame of reference for other research teams in the institute.